 This chapter introduces you to the dupatch utility for installing, removing, and managing patches.
 It also provides information you must be aware of when installing patches.
-See Chapter 4 for instructions on installing and removing patches from the Tru64 UNIX operating system and the TruCluster Software Products (TCR)
+See Chapter 4 for instructions on installing and removing patches from the Tru64 UNIX operating system and the TruCluster software products.